shaanchanchani/Temperature-OCR-Tool/README.md

 This function iterates through each element in each input lists and filters out the values from our list of error tuples.

 `getTemperatures(video_names, bb_names, temperatures)`
 This function iterates through each element in the list of bounding box filenames and each element of the list of video filenames.
-If a match between two elements is found, the value at the index position in the temperature list is added to the output list.
+If a match between two elements is found, the value at the index position in the temperature list is added to the output list. test